ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 #### The Four Pre’s (Prefetch, Preconnect, Prerender, Preload)

 In addition to reducing the number of resources, we can make use of several techniques to pre-load future content that we predict our user’s will need.
-I call these “The Four Pre’s” (prefetch, preconnect, pretender, and preload) and each can be useful in a different context where we may want to instruct the browser to download a resource before it is needed.
+I call these “The Four Pre’s” (prefetch, preconnect, prerender, and preload) and each can be useful in a different context where we may want to instruct the browser to download a resource before it is needed.

 ##### Prefetch